This page is also available in French

 [The great Hungarian composer and pianist Ferenc [Franz] Liszt lived and worked here for many years].

-The period referred covers the latter part of Liszt’s life from the late 1860s to the early 1880s.
+The period referred to covers the latter part of Liszt’s life from the late 1860s to the early 1880s.

 © Michel Austin and Monir Tayeb for all the pictures and information on this page.